 As the person in charge of booking the ski trip, you need to take control.
-Other people in the group will be throwing ideas around, sitting on the fence whether they want to go or not, and overcomplicating everything.
+Other people in the group will be throwing ideas around, overcomplicating everything.
+Some will be sitting on the fence whether they want to go or not.
 The problem with this is that it takes too long to organize, and your options get smaller the closer to your proposed holiday date.

 Your choice of ski resort will make a massive difference to your ski trip.
 There are a few things you need to consider when deciding which resort to go to.
 But, the primary factor is the skill level of your group.

-If your group has mixed abilities, you need to pick a resort with a good mix of terrain, a decent selection of bars and restaurants, and a range of non-skiing activities.
+If your group has mixed abilities, you need to pick a resort accordingly.
+One with a good mix of terrain, a decent selection of bars and restaurants, and a range of non-skiing activities.

 You may also want to consider the altitude of a ski resort.
 Some group members will argue that you need to go to a super high resort, but higher isn’t always better.